 We believe that creation care is an integral part of our witness as Christians.
 St. John’s established the Eco-Group to identify and co-ordinate environmental activities.
 We were also responsible for applying successfully for an Eco Church award, an award scheme run by the Christian environmental charity A Rocha, with, among others, Christian Aid and Tearfund.
 It recognises a church’s commitment to caring for the environment.
 Additionally, we have had several activities (eg Lent ‘Carbon Fasts’ and litter picks in Bramblebrook Park) which have involved the congregation as a whole so that people can engage with creation care both individually, and as a congregation.
 We also work with the wider community, particularly through our links with the Friends of Mickleover Meadows.

-Now that St Johns and All Saints are now working much more closely together, we have invited our friends at All Saints to join the Eco-Group, and the first meeting of the new, joint group takes place in September.
+Now that St Johns and All Saints are now working much more closely together, we have invited our friends at All Saints to join the Eco-Group, and the first meeting of the new, joint group has now taken place.
 If you’re interested in being involved, please contact Adrian via the office, or a message on our contacts page